Palermo or Catania: Which Sicilian City to Visit?

 Also similarly to Palermo, the city centre of Catania is easily accessed on foot.
 The top sites are close to each other and it is unlikely that you will need to use the public transit system in order to enjoy the highlights of the city.

 If you want to use Catania as a base to explore some of the nearby attractions, it works quite well for that, too.
-There are easy buses and trains to destinations like Mt Etna, Taormina and Siracusa that make it a great place to visit if you’re interested in these areas of Sicily.
+There are easy buses and trains to destinations like Mt Etna, Taormina and Siracusa that making it a great place to visit if you’re interested in these areas of Sicily.

 Affordability